 - Establishes culturally appropriate data collection practices within OHA and the Department of Human Services

-- Tobacco Master Settlement Agreement, HB 2136 (Pending)
+- Tobacco Master Settlement Agreement, HB 2136 (Passed into law)

 - Directs that moneys received under Master Settlement Agreement be distributed to Oregon Health Authority Fund and to Tobacco Use Reduction Account.

-- Traditional Health Worker Commission, HB 3407 (Pending)
+- Traditional Health Worker Commission, HB 3407 (Passed into law)

 - Establishes commission within OHA to adopt criteria for CCOs to use with respect to health workers who are not licensed by this state and training and education requirements for those workers.

 From 2011-2012, the HOPE Coalition completed its first full year of outreach, engagement, research and action to build a strong coalition and develop a 5-Year Plan.
 In the first year the HOPE Coalition: